 Working with Merge Requests in GitLab

-Now let’s find out how to use Merge Request feature in GitLab to improve the code review process.
+Now let’s find out how to use the Merge Request feature in GitLab to improve the code review process.

 Navigate to Merge Requests and click New merge request.